Bilirubin Level Chart For Newborns | Clear, Crucial Guide

 Exchange Transfusion: When Phototherapy Isn’t Enough

 If phototherapy fails or if bilirubin rises dangerously fast, an exchange transfusion may be necessary.
-This procedure replaces the baby’s blood with donor blood to rapidly reduce bilirubin concentration and remove antibodies causing hemolysis.
+This procedure replaces portions of the baby’s blood with donor blood to rapidly reduce bilirubin concentration and remove antibodies causing hemolysis.

 Addressing Underlying Causes